Pontiac Grand Prix: Fifth generation (1978–1987)

 1978 brought a downsizing of the Grand Prix and the other A-bodies.
-The 1978 GP was about 1 ft shorter and 600 lb lighter than the 1977 model with an overall length of 200 in and a 108 in wheelbase.
+The 1978 GP was about 1 ft shorter and 600 lb lighter than the 1977 model, with an overall length of 201.8 in and a 108 in wheelbase.

 For the first time in Grand Prix history, a V8 engine was not standard equipment.
-In order to meet Corporate Average Fuel Economy (CAFE) mandates set after 1973-74 energy crisis, a Buick-built 231 cid V6 was standard equipment on the base model (formerly the Model J) and two versions of the Pontiac 301 cid V8 (Chevy 305 cid V8 in California) were optional.
-The luxury LJ model came standard with the 135 hp 301 V8 with two-barrel carburetor while the sporty SJ was powered by a 150 hp 301 V8 with four-barrel carburetor.
-Top speed for the six-cylinder was about 96 mph, while the top-of-the-line 150 hp V8 was 109 mph.
+In order to meet Corporate Average Fuel Economy (CAFE) mandates set after 1973-74 energy crisis, a Buick-built 231 cid V6 was standard equipment on the base model (formerly the Model J) and two versions of the Pontiac "301" V8 (Chevy "305" V8 in California) were optional.
+The luxury LJ model came standard with the 135 hp 301 V8 with two-barrel carburetor while the sporty SJ was powered by a 150 hp 301 V8 with a four-barrel carburetor.
+Top speed for the six-cylinder was about 96 mph, while the top-of-the-line 150 hp V8 could reach 109 mph.

 A floor-mounted three-speed manual transmission was standard equipment with the V6 on the base model and the three-speed Turbo Hydra-Matic automatic was optional.
 Turbo Hydra-Matic was standard on LJ and SJ models and base models with either of the optional V8 engines.
 Standard seating choices by model included a notchback bench seat with cloth or "Morrokide" vinyl in the base GP, a pillowed velour cloth notchback bench seat in the LJ, or Strato bucket seats in cloth or "Morrokide" in the SJ.
 The Strato buckets were optional on the base GP and a 60/40 split-bench was optional on both base and LJ models.
 Viscount leather upholstery was available with bucket seats on SJ models.